DSJoo-CFD/RANS-model-for-buoyant-flows/README.md

 At no-slip walls, $k=\varepsilon=\overline{\theta^2}=0$ should be imposed as Dirichlet boundary conditions.

+## Notes
+This code is written based on OpenFOAM's solver, "buoyantBoussinesqSimpleFoam".

+All model constants and material properties (except for gravity) are defined in  "constant/transportProperties".

+For instance, if you want to change the model constant to $C_{\varepsilon g}=1$, add the following line to "constant/transportProperties":
+> Cepsg 1;

 The material properties and model constants are named in the code as follows:

 $\nu$ (nu);
 $\alpha$ (alpha);
 $\beta$ (beta);